 All use of CS data must be acknowledged: click here for information on citing use of Countryside Survey data and publications.

-Countryside Survey square level data is now available for licensed users to download for a wide range of geographic regions across Great Britain i.e. squares that fall within the boundaries of pre-determined political and geographic areas like administrative counties and National Parks.
-This is an exciting development for Countryside Survey with the intent of making the data easily and quickly accessible to potential users.
+Countryside Survey square level data is now available for licensed users to download from the CEH Environmental Information Platform for a wide range of geographic regions across Great Britain i.e. squares that fall within the boundaries of pre-determined political and geographic areas.

 Countryside Survey data is complex.
 To help get the most from your use of the data and guard against any inappropriate use it is important that you familiarise yourself with the sampling design and methodology used to collect the data and the dataset and metadata descriptions for the downloaded files.
 It is particularly important users appreciate that the presence of one or more squares within an area selected does not mean that those squares are representative of that area, except where those areas are countries and the Environmental Zones defined in Countryside Survey.